BudgetWebFactory/FunctionalSoftwareDesignCsharp/Samuel/Readme.md

 though.

 ## Conclusion
-In my oppinion it can be highly beneficial to borrow concepts from the funcitonal world even when working in C#.
+In my oppinion it can be highly beneficial to borrow concepts from the functional world even when working in C#.
 Immutability and the idea of pure functions tend to make the code much easier to understand and therefor easier to expand and to fix.
 The benefit of increased testability should also lead to more stable code. (>>>> What about separating data and functions?
 Object with immutable (private) fields and instance